 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Berkley on September 6, 2016 and has 384 pages.
+This romantic suspense that was published by Berkley on September 6, 2016 and has 384 pages.

 Forty-third in the In Death romantic suspense series set in a futuristic New York City, January 2061, to be precise, and revolving around Lieutenant Eve Dallas, a homicide cop who frequently partners up with her hunky billionaire husband, Roarke.

 You can read the individual stories without starting from the beginning, but I don’t recommend it.
 Eve’s personal growth, her relationship with Roarke and with other characters, and her reputation with the general citizenry is much richer for the reader if they’ve read the series from the start.